ChrisWhealy/wasm_sha256/README.md

    | `$write_args` | Writes the command line arguments to `stdout`
    | `$write_msg_with_value <fd> <msg_ptr> <msg_length> <some_i32_value>` | Writes a message followed by an `i32` value to the specified file descriptor
    | `$write_msg <fd> <msg_ptr> <msg_length>` | As above but without the `i32` value
-   * `$write_step <fd> <step_no> <return_code>` | Writes the processing step number followed by its return code to the specified file descriptor
+   | `$write_step <fd> <step_no> <return_code>` | Writes the processing step number followed by its return code to the specified file descriptor
 3. If you wish to see the content of each message block as the file is being processed, also uncomment the call to `$hexdump`.
    However, be warned.
-This will write a potentially large amount of data to the console, so depending on the size of teh file you're hashing, will may want to redirect `stdout` to a file.
+This will write a potentially large amount of data to the console, so depending on the size of the file you're hashing, you may want to redirect `stdout` to a file.
 4. Run `npm run build-dev`
-5. When you now invoke the WASM module from `wasmer` or `wasmtime`, trace information will be written to the console
+5. When you now invoke the debug version of the WASM module (`sha256.debug.opt.wasm`) from `wasmer` or `wasmtime`, trace information will be written to the console.

 ## Understanding the SHA256 Algorithm